acmoles/portfolio/portfolio/projects/toucan-research.md

 his project however, focused on an equally important but somewhat subtler metric; the rate at which trialists convert to fully paid customers (activation rate).

-- This prototype excited children the least
+- This prototype excited children the least{ .cross }
-- The interruption in the story broke the children's attention
+- The interruption in the story broke the children's attention{ .cross }
+{ .check-list }

 </template>